• Skip to main content

 Brown’s Woods Forest Preserve is four miles east of Purple Martin Lake, past Walnut Woods State Park.
 Browns Woods has over 4 miles of hiking trails through mature woodlands and small streams.

-Raccoon River Park is across the river off of Grand Avenue in West Des Moines.
+Raccoon River Park is across the river off Grand Avenue in West Des Moines.
 This city park offers a wide array of outdoor recreation for all ages.
 Visit the public beach, large playground, ice skating rink, or rent a boat at the new boathouse!

 If you’re looking for an excellent paved trail, the Great Western Trail is a few miles east of Purple Martin Lake.
 The 16.5-mile trail runs from Des Moines south through Cumming, ending at Martensdale.
 Great Western Trail is popular among cyclists.